 The directors are responsible for the other information.
-The other information comprises the Chairman's statement, Directors' Report; Audit Committee's Report and Corporate Governance Report but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Chairman's statement, Directors' Report; Audit Committee's Report, Corporate Governance Report and Company Secretary's report but does not include the financial statements and our auditor's report thereon.